pytek-io/rpy/docs/basics.rst

 Calling a method remotely
 -------------------------

-The simplest possible RMY application looks like this:
+The simplest possible use of RMY framework looks like this:

 ..  code-block:: python